Gluten free apple crumble

 Helen Ridgeway Helen Ridgeway

-If you are looking for a change to your regular crumble topping, try this gluten free version.
+If you are looking for a more nutritious dessert option, try this gluten free Apple Crumble.
 By using GF oats, ground almonds and a little desiccated coconut, you get a great flavour and texture.
-Using a little coconut oil and maple syrup rather than lots of butter and refined sugar, it’s a little healthier too.
+Using a little coconut oil and maple syrup rather than lots of butter and refined sugar, it’s healthier too.

 Prep Time 10 minutes